gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Allow `library` attribute?

-## Feature: Build user views the dependencies for the libraries of a project
+## Feature: Build user views the dependencies for the Java libraries of a project

-The dependency reports show the dependencies of the libraries of a project:
+The dependency reports show the dependencies of the Java libraries of a project:

 - `dependencies` task
 - `dependencyInsight` task